Church Bus Accident Attorney

 Most buses like tour buses are usually not equipped with seatbelts.
 At least one California case says it's a jury issue as to whether or not buses like tour buses, should be equipped with seatbelts. ". . . therefore, the question of negligence and proximate causation for failure to equip the vehicle with seatbelts is a triable issue of fact for the jury."
 (Greyhound Lines, Inc. v.
 Super.Ct.
 (Chisefski) (1970) 3 Cal.App.3d 356, 359-360.)

 Failing to wear a seatbelt can spell disaster for a bus passenger.
-For example, an impact can jostle and throw passengers out of their seat.
-In fact, they may be forced to thrash about violently.
+For example, an impact can jostle and throw passengers out of their seats as they thrash about violently.
 Of course, luggage and objects like laptops may be flying around too.
+So people can get impaled by items during the jostle.

 Also, if the bus was rolling down a hill, or rolled over, the people are stuck.
 Their bodies fly around the cabin.
 In fact, videos on Youtube show some passengers flying around like rag dolls in bus collisions.
-In any event, a passenger could even be thrown out of a breakaway window.
+In any event, a passenger could get thrown out of a breakaway window and ejected on to the pavement at high speed.
 These are called ejections and partial ejections.

-This means brain injury, friction burn, or even wrongful death.
+So this means brain injury, friction burn, or even wrongful death in on the horizon.
 Ehline Law Firm helps victims of Church bus accidents in cities like Pasadena, Redondo Beach, and Newport Beach.
 Call for legal help now at (213) 596-9642.